 Meal plans for students residing in Evergreen Village, Gateway Village, and Southwood Hall differ as these on-campus apartments provide full kitchens for the preparation of meals.

-Once a student has elected to participate in a voluntary meal plan, participation and subsequent biling is binding for the balance of the academic year.
-There are two "open enrollment" periods at the start of each semeseter during which a student may change or delete his/her voluntary meal plan.
-Meal plan adjustments must occur by Friday, September 7, 2018 for the Fall 2018 term and Friday, January 25, 2019 for the Spring 2019 term.
+Once a student has elected to participate in a voluntary meal plan, participation and subsequent billing is binding for the balance of the academic year.
+There are two "open enrollment" periods at the start of each semester during which a student may change or delete his/her voluntary meal plan.
+Meal plan adjustments must occur by Friday, September 6, 2019 for the Fall 2019 term and Friday, January 24, 2020 for the Spring 2020 term.

 Below is a summary of the meal plan options available.
 All students (residents and commuters) can select and change dining plans through our online housing system, THD.
 Click here for THD Self-Service.
 Your username and password are the same as they are for all WNE systems.
 Once you are in Self-Service, just click on Dining on the top menu and follow the steps to make your selection.

-Bear Bucks may be purchased from Student Administrative Services (SAS) or any Aramark (Dining Services) location, including their office in the new University Commons.
+Bear Bucks may be purchased from Enrollment Services or any Aramark (Dining Services) location, including their office in the University Commons.

 Available Meal Plans